 One of the most important things for an Administrator or Accountant is transferring data from Certify to your AP system.
 Certify has integrations with common AP systems available that allow you to move data with only a few clicks.

-Be sure to communicate to your users about our training sessions, tutorials, and Support options found in the Certify Support tab to set them up for success right from the beginning.
-Certify Support can be reached at 888-925-0510, via email at email@example.com, and live chat in this Help Center.
+Be sure to communicate to your users about our training sessions, tutorials, and Support options found by clicking question mark icon to set them up for success right from the beginning.
+Certify Support can be reached at 888-925-0510, via email at firstname.lastname@example.org, and live chat in this Help Center.

 In addition, this Getting Started article is a great place to start!

-As you continue to move forward with Certify, use Analytics to monitor expense patterns and policy compliance.
+As you continue to move forward with Certify, use Reporting to monitor expense patterns and policy compliance.
 This key information can help shape your policies in the future.
 A few recommended reports are:

 Accounts Payable Report: Use this report for Accounting needs.